dminta/MaterialProgressBarXamarinAndroidBinding/README.md

 - Correct tinting across platforms.
 - Able to remove the intrinsic padding of framework `ProgressBar`.
 - Able to hide the progress background of framework horizontal `ProgressBar`.
+- Able to show a determinate circular progress.
 - Used as a drop-in replacement for framework `ProgressBar`.

 See [MaterialProgressBar library repository](https://github.com/DreaminginCodeZH/MaterialProgressBar/) for more details.

 ## Binding and sample code

-Library binding is using MaterialProgressBar AAR package v1.3.0.
+Library binding is using MaterialProgressBar AAR package v1.4.1.

 Sample code is based on MaterialProgressBar sample code and its resources.
 [Butter Knife](https://github.com/JakeWharton/butterknife) library was replaced with [Cheeseknife](https://github.com/MisterJimson/Cheeseknife).